-We combine spread and spend and arrive at what we call the responsibility matrix.
-The matrix charts companies based on the combination of their spend (as a percentage of average profits of the past three years) and the (responsible business) score.
+We could combine spread and spend and arrive at what we call the responsibility matrix.
+The matrix charts companies based on the combination of their spend (as a percentage of average profits of the past three years) and the spread (responsible business) score.

 Pace setters: These are companies that spend relatively large amounts and have relatively high responsible business scores.
 These companies have responsible business at the core of their long-term vision with good execution.